VibrasticLab/pikoakustik/plain_c/README.md

 ./build.sh plainc
 ~~~

-If no error then run:
+If no error on compiling, then run:
 ~~~
-./build/pikotes
+./build/plain_c/pikotes
 ~~~